 National Poll Shows Voters Strongly Support Public Schools

-A new national 2021 Public Education public opinion poll commissioned by the National School Boards Action Center (NSBAC) and designed and administered by Lake Research Partners and Chesapeake Beach Consulting reached a total of 1,000 likely 2022 voters nationwide.
+In 2021, a national Public Education public opinion poll commissioned by the National School Boards Action Center (NSBAC) and designed and administered by Lake Research Partners and Chesapeake Beach Consulting reached a total of 1,000 likely 2022 voters nationwide.
 Some key findings include:

 - Voters continue to value the job public schools are doing in their community with 55 percent rating them positively.